Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Alright, so cigarettes aren’t food.
 Don’t eat them (obviously), but they’re something you put in your mouth, so we thought they were worth mentioning.

-Evidence suggests that smoking cigarettes can increase hot flashes, which results in perspiration.
+In case you’re wondering “why do I have hot flashes after I eat?” evidence suggests that smoking cigarettes can increase hot flashes, which results in perspiration.
+(8)

 You don’t need us to tell you that quitting smoking is a good decision for your health.
 But know that quitting smoking and the subsequent nicotine withdrawals can also cause a temporary increase in sweating (this is due to the rebound vasodilation of your blood vessels).